Amarayah/OpenEnd_Deck/README.md

 ___
 ## How You Can Use These Endpoints
 Feel free to explore, integrate, and utilize these endpoints in your own projects!
-They are completely open source under the MIT License (a common open-source license that allows broad use with attribution).
+They are completely open for use.
 Whether you're building a new application, testing a concept, or just need a quick data source, you're welcome to use what you find here.

 ## Contribute and Collaborate
 This is a learning journey for me, and I'd love for you to be a part of it!